sevenc-nanashi/p5-frame-capturer/README.md

 This is a simple tool to capture frames from a p5.js sketch and save them into your local file system.
 It is useful for creating animations or exporting frames for further processing.

+> [!WARNING]
+> This package uses [File System Access API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API), so it is only available in Chromium-based browsers.

 ## Usage

 ### Via script tag (UMD mode, For p5.js web editor)